Nayankoparkar/customer-churn-project-using-python-and-machine-learning-/README.md

-# customer-churn-project-using-python-and-machine-learning-
-pandas and machine learning models
+This the capstone project where we have to peform data maipulation,visualization and machine learning algorithm. linear regression,logistic regression,Random forest,decision tree